At the bottom of this page, you’ll find the most current versions of our swimming calendars.

 And here’s some information explaining our different Meet levels.
 The purpose of these levels is to provide –

-Over the past few months, Swimming Waikato has made the decision to disband its Competitions Panel and pass the responsibility for planning the calendar to a group of our senior Coaches.
-The 2017 calendar has been developed with significant input from these coaches and we’re confident that this will ensure better competitive opportunities for our swimmers and greater support of our locally hosted meets.
+Our calendars are developed with significant input from our senior coaching group and we’re confident that this format will ensure better competitive opportunities for our swimmers and greater support of our locally hosted meets.
 We’re also confident that this is format will provide consistency in our calendar and our coaches will be able to plan target meets with their swimmers over the next few years.